 Select the Right Blade:

-The cornerstone of dicing blade longevity is selecting the appropriate blade for your material.
-Diamond dicing blades are optimal for silicon wafers, while other materials may require different diamond grit sizes or even blades with different bond hardness, such as resin or metal bonds.
-The blade should match the workpiece to ensure the least amount of resistance and wear during the dicing process.
+The cornerstone of dicing blade life is selecting the appropriate wheel for your material.
+Diamond cutting wheels are optimal for silicon wafers, while other substrates may require different grit sizes or even alternative bond systems, such as resin or metal.
+The dicing blade should be matched to the workpiece to minimize resistance and reduce wear during the wafer sawing process.

 Optimize Cutting Parameters: